viamedici-spc/docs/usage-scenarios/index.md

-# 3 The Use Cases
+# 3 The usage scenarios

 In this documentation, the configuration of automobiles serves as an example.
 A [*Configurator*](/glossary/#configurator) for passenger cars (PCs) and one for trucks (LTCs) are required.